-- A- The exam will consist of 5 questions (5 x 1 point = 5 points), students will be given a choice of eight. - B- There will also be a practical test on one of the four set readings for the course (essay-like or commentary on a fragment) (1 point). - C- Written assignments and participation in class: There will be just one call for these activities.
-The exact dates on which the written assignments on the set readers must be handed in will be announced at the beginning of the term on Aula Virtual. - Class compulsory participation and a written commentary (1 point) - Class compulsory participation and a written commentary (1 point) - Written assignments on the set readers (3 points) - A final average mark will only be given if the written exam/test is marked above 2.5 (in a scale from 0.1 to 6). - -The ability to communicate at the B2+ (CEFR level) is required to pass the course as a whole.
+Type of assessment % of final grade A) Individual written examination consisting of questions on the contents of the course.
+50 B) Practical test on the set readings 10 C) Written assignments, participation in class and inclass activities.
+40

+A final average mark will only be given if the sum of parts a) and b) is marked above 2.5 (in a scale from 0.1 to 6).

+The ability to communicate at the B2+ (CEFR level) is required to pass the course as a whole.
 Students' whose written and/or oral communication display errors that are not consistent with the above level will fail the module regardless of their performance related to the course contents.

+IMPORTANT: Plagiarism will not be tolerated; it is a serious academic offence and therefore will be penalized by failing the course.